bbauska/TUMx-DWAPNx/README.md

 </p>

 What is it?
 Node.js allows you to interpret JavaScript in your computer.
-It\'s similar at the way JavaScript is interpreted in your browser, but it allows you to access things, which are usually not accessible from within your browser.
+It&apos;s similar at the way JavaScript is interpreted in your browser, but it allows you to access things, which are usually not accessible from within your browser.
 So, for example, it allows you to access files, you can read and write files on your system, and it allows you to access